 In case you missed it… The Trifecta Valve with Glide Technology (Trifecta GT) just received a U.S. Food & Drug Administration approval.
 This is really great news for patients given the unique advantages of this aortic valve replacement.

-To learn more, I contacted Dr. Douglas Johnston, a leading heart valve surgeon at the Cleveland Clinic.
+To learn more, I contacted Dr. Douglas Johnston.
 So you know, about 70% of Dr. Johnston’s cases includes valve therapy and Dr. Johnston has already implanted many Trifecta GT valves.
 In addition, Dr. Johnston has successfully treated several patients in our community including Sonny Abassi and Sandra Shaw. 🙂

 Dr. Douglas Johnston